nus-cs2030s/2324-s2/docs/02-type.md

 !!! note "Subtype"
     Let $S$ and $T$ be two types.
 We say that $T$ is a _subtype_ of $S$ if _a piece of code written for variables of type $S$ can also safely be used on variables of type $T$_.

-We use the notation $T <: S$ or $S :> T$ to denote that $T$ is subtype of $S$.
-Subtyping relationship in general must satisfy two properties:
+We use the notation $T <: S$ or $S :> T$ to denote that $T$ is a subtype of $S$.
+The subtyping relationship in general must satisfy two properties:

 1. **Reflexive**: For any type $S$, we have $S <: S$ (_i.e., $S$ is a subtype of itself_).
 2. **Transitive**: If $S <: T$ and $T <: U$, then $S <: U$.
 In other words, if $S$ is a subtype of $T$ and $T$ is a subtype of $U$, then $S$ is a subtype of $U$.

-Additionally, in Java, you will find that subtyping relationship also satisfies _anti-symmetry_.
+Additionally, in Java, you will find that the subtyping relationship also satisfies _anti-symmetry_.
 However, this is often omitted as it is enforced by design.

 - **Anti-Symmetry**: If $S <: T$ and $T <: S$, then $S$ must be the same type as $T$.